Send email acknowledgments

 Go to the Customize step of the email builder, and click the Send A Test Email button:

-Type the email address for the person who should receive the test email (either your email address or that of the other person), and click the Send Test button:
+Type the email address for the person who should receive the test email, and click the Send Test button.

 Attach a PDF version of your acknowledgment to the ack. email

-If you would like to attach a PDF version of your acknowledgment email to your acknowledgment email itself, first turn on the setting in Settings > Gift settings:
+If you would like to attach a PDF version of your acknowledgment email to your acknowledgment email itself, you can turn on the setting by going to Settings > Subscription settings > Gift settings and scrolling down the page to Acknowledgment Attachments:

 The attachment will appear in the email.
 Here is an example of what that looks like: